schneiderfelipe/hyperscript/README.md

   node
 ```

-(We intend to unroll all loops in the future, see #6.)
+(We intend to unroll all loops in the future, see [#6](https://github.com/schneiderfelipe/hyperscript/issues/6).)

 When not compiling to JavaScript, `XmlNode` objects are generated using the [`xmltree` standard library](https://nim-lang.org/docs/xmltree.html).
-When using the C backend, for instance, the example above compiles to
+Using the C backend, for instance, the example above compiles to

 ```nim
 let example =